geraldspreer/chocolate-challenge/README.md

 Use `npm install` to install the dependencies

-Run `ng serve` for a dev server
+Run `ng serve` to start the dev server
-Run `ng test` to execute the unit tests
+I have added a couple of unit-tests - use `ng test` to run them

 Navigate to `localhost:4200`

 Note: If you have multiple Anglular Apps running, you might need to change the port number.

-Steve Jobs once said:
+Steve Jobs said:
 > Good programmers ship!

 Therefore there are a few things that are not yet implemented, but should be